roxmer/bibbox-documentation/docs/installation-source.md

 ## 5b.)
+Local testing within the virtual machine (using UBUNTU GUI with fake domain)

+The simplest way to try out a BIBBOX locally and without a DNS server and domain name, is to install a GUI for the machine and access the BIBBOX directly from within.
+For this purpose, a small fake DNS tool named DNSmasq can be used and the BIBBOX then accessed using the browser from within the virtual machine.

+In order to set up such a test BIBBOX, simply follow these steps:

+* Run from terminal: `sudo apt-get update`
+* Run from terminal: `sudo apt-get install ubuntu-desktop`
+* If you are asked to confirm the installation, do so by entering `Y` and press ENTER
+* If you are asked for anything else with a default value, just press ENTER
+* Run from terminal: `sudo apt-get install dnsmasq`
+* Run from terminal: `sudo passwd vagrant`
+* Type and confirm a password of your choice (e.g. `bibbox4ever`)
+* Run from terminal: `sudo nano /etc/dnsmasq.conf`
+* Add this line: `address=/bibbox.local.test/192.168.10.10`.
+If you built your BIBBOX with Vagrant, replace the url and IP with the ones you used in Vagrantfile.
+* Save with CTRL + O and ENTER and exit the editor with CTRL + X
+* Run from terminal: `sudo /etc/init.d/dnsmasq restart`
+* Open up your BIBBOX virtual machine from VirtualBox GUI
+* Log in with user **vagrant** and your password
+* Access your BIBBOX from a browser like Firefox with URL `bibbox.local.test` or whatever you set in Vagrantfile
+* Directly after the start of the virtual machine, it can take some minutes before the BIBBOX has fully loaded

-Local DNS configuration (local test without domain name)
+## 5c.)
+Local testing from outside the virtual machine (using fake DNS and domain name)

-If you would like to test the BIBBOX System locally without a domain you can use a DNS proxy (aka "Fake DNS") tool to simulate a domain address.
+If you would like to test the BIBBOX System locally, from outside the virtual machine and without a domain, you can use a DNS proxy (aka "Fake DNS") tool to simulate a domain address.
 You have two options for the IP address of the VM.

-### 5b.1) If port 80 is available on your machine, you can have the "http_port" or an additional port forwarded to the VM.
+### 5c.1) If port 80 is available on your machine, you can have the "http_port" or an additional port forwarded to the VM.
 You need to check that port 80 is not already in use.

 * If you have set the http_port already to 80 when you created the VM, you can start with continue with point **5b.3**.